Skip to content

 FAQ

-Q: How do I handle asyncio.CancelledError without breaking the event loop or leaking resources?
+How do I handle asyncio.CancelledError without breaking the loop or leaking resources?

-Q: Why does __aexit__ sometimes block the event loop, and how can I enforce non-blocking teardown?
+Why does aexit sometimes block the event loop and how do I enforce non-blocking teardown?

-Q: How can I verify that async context managers clean up correctly under high concurrency?
+How can I verify async context managers clean up correctly under high concurrency?